Roast Baked Vegetables -3 Major Health Benefits! Great with Any Meal!

 - In a small bowl, stir together thyme, rosemary, other half of olive oil, honey, balsamic vinegar and pepper.
 Toss vegetables through until they are coated.
 Get roasting pan out of oven and spread vegetables evenly on a large roasting pan.

-Serve with your favourite Meat or Fish dish or Just on their Own with Some Pine Nuts or Walnuts mixed through
+Serve with your favourite Meat or Fish dish or have with Quinoa, Couscous adding Pine Nuts, Cashews, or Pistachios.

 We have “Hippocrates” to thank for the saying – “Let Food be thy Medicine & Medicine be thy Food”